timetre/markdown-cv/README.md

 A curriculum vitae maintained in plain text and rendered to HTML and PDF using CSS.

-For more details, see the [project page](http://elipapa.github.io/markdown-cv), or the blog post on [why I switched to markdown for my CV](http://elipapa.github.io/blog/why-i-switched-to-markdown-for-my-cv.html).
+For more details, see the [project page](http://elipapa.github.io/markdown-cv)

+More info on the blog post from where the idea comes from [why I (author) switched to markdown for my CV](http://elipapa.github.io/blog/why-i-switched-to-markdown-for-my-cv.html).

 ***